CN-UPB/DeepCoMP/docs/model.md

 * Assuming a high frequency reuse factor such that neighboring BS do not interfere is like GSM and outdated.
 I should consider a stand-alone scheduler (greedy?) at some point instead.
 * Assuming that UEs can receive from multiple BS at multiple frequencies at the same time may not be realistic.
 Not sure what is?
 * Allowing UEs to connect to BS that offer 1/10 the required rate doesn't make sense, eg, if the required rate is very high.
 Instead: S * factor c > N?
 With configurable c.

+Model considerations after reading recent paper (26.06.):

+* What do I optimize?
+Should I also just optimize sum of all UE data rates?
+Wouldn't that lead to exploitation of best UEs and starvation of remaining?
+* Co-channel interference + power control or sub-channel/RB assignment?
+* Add UE positions (or distances?) to observations?
+* UE movement following Brownian motion?